theashwin/smart-recall/README.md

 - The backend will return most relevant notes if one exists else will return empty list.
   - The similarity is determined by the threshold which is saved in `config.json`.
   - The lower the threshold lower the relevance of the notes.

+# Debugging
+If you change the hyperparameters in `config.json` file you need to delete the `.faiss` hidden folder created in the root directory of the notes location, in the default case it is at `src/recall/markdown/.faiss`

+After this the model will retrain again for the new hyperparameters

 ## Examples
 ```